Thai Breakfast Bowl

 Something kind of extraordinary happens the moment you give yourself permission to eat breakfast outside of the box – the boundaries you imagined to exist around early morning routine melt away and you’re left with a heaping plate of delicious possibility.
 It adds a pep to your early morning step getting to put some personal flair in that first meal, and you realize you don’t have to wait ’til lunch time to fulfill your most desired flavor cravings (hello Savory Zucchini-Parmesan Waffles!).
 Here, we indulge in one of our all-day-every-day cravings – Sriracha.
 We’ll gladly douse just about anything in it, breakfast food included.
 Of course, when the opportunity to get a jump-start on our daily dose of greens presents itself, we’re all about that, too.
 Add brown rice and a fried egg for added a.m. fuel, and you might just leave the house wondering what else you can do a little differently today.

-1 bunch greens (kale, spinach, collards, and/or chard), washed, stems removed, coarse chopped
+- 1 bunch greens (kale, spinach, collards, and/or chard), washed, stems removed, coarsely chopped

 *You can make the rice the night before and store it in the refrigerator.
 To reheat, add a tiny splash of water, cover, and either microwave or warm over low on the stovetop, stirring occasionally.